aaron-15/TLC-data-hack/README.md

 ## The TLC data challenge in the Kaggle competition asks to create a predictive model to analyze trip duration.
-I believe that this dataset can be leveraged to create value in methods much different than a predictive model.
+I have used this dataset  to create value in methods different than a predictive model.
 In the notebooks I have performed spatial and temporal clustering to understand the behavioral patterns of users which can be leveraged by different types of industries.

 ### Notebook - 'Exploratory Analysis of Variables'